 How the MA’s role is changing

-The MA’s role is transitioning from a solo assistant to the provider to that of a highly valued, integral clinical team member.
-MA’s are being tasked with greater responsibilities and are often key members of care teams.
+The MA’s role is transitioning from a solo assistant to the provider to a high-value, integral clinical team member.
+MA’s are now tasked with greater responsibilities and are often key members of care teams.

 Why the shift?

-Patient Centered Medical Homes (PCMHs) and Accountable Care Organizations (ACOs) have adopted a team-based care (TBC) approach in response to new payment models.
-In these environments, teams made up of providers, nurse case managers, medical assistants and other allied health professionals work collaboratively to help patients meet health goals.
-Healthcare professionals are often encouraged to work at the top of their license, freeing up providers to do tasks only they can do.
+Health care professionals are often encouraged to work at the top of their license, freeing up providers to complete tasks only they can do.
 In turn, a cascading “top-of-license” approach flows throughout the rest of the team – including medical assistants.

-Examples of ways that medical assistants can work at the top of their credential include
+Examples of ways that medical assistants can work at the top of their credentials include:

-stepping into the role of a flow manager, running team huddles, preplanning patient visits
+- Stepping into the role of a flow manager

 Read how one CCMA’s role has evolved for the better here.